Mamun/spec-model/README.md

 ## Why do you need it

 Clojure spec specifies the structure of your data.
 But to define your spec for different format of request validation (unqualified key), business logic (qualified key) or sql data model is challenging.
-Think about your data format in bellow
+Think about different kind of data format in bellow

 * As join {:empl-name "Max" :id 23 :department {:dept-name "IT" :id 10}}